 Los Angeles Times, Mark Swed

-Highlights of the past season include a debut with the Berliner Philharmoniker in performances of Kaija Saariaho’s La passion de Simone, London Symphony Orchestra performances of Delage’s Quatre poèmes hindous led by Sir Simon Rattle, Barber’s Knoxville: Summer of 1915 with the Orchestra of St. Luke’s at Lincoln Center, a program of Falla and Ravel with the New World Symphony Orchestra, and solo recitals at leading venues throughout North America including the Metropolitan Museum of Art and the Kennedy Center.
+Additional highlights of past seasons include debuts with the Berliner Philharmoniker in Saariaho’s La passion de Simone, with the London Symphony Orchestra with performances of Delage’s Quatre poèmes hindous led by Sir Simon Rattle, Barber’s Knoxville: Summer of 1915 with the Orchestra of St. Luke’s at Lincoln Center, a program of Falla and Ravel with the New World Symphony Orchestra, and solo recitals at leading venues throughout North America including the Metropolitan Museum of Art and the Kennedy Center.
+The music of Leonard Bernstein served Julia Bullock’s debuts both with Alan Gilbert and the New York Philharmonic and with Michael Tilson Thomas and the San Francisco Symphony.

-A frequent collaborator of Steven Blier and Michael Barrett, Julia Bullock has appeared numerous times with the New York Festival of Song, recently in the Harlem Renaissance program.
-She has performed the title role in Henry Purcell’s The Indian Queen at the Perm Opera House, Teatro Real, and the English National Opera: the Peter Sellars production was captured and released commercially on DVD for Sony Classical.
-She has performed in South America as Pamina in Peter Brook’s award-winning A Magic Flute.
-Other opera roles include Susanna in Le nozze di Figaro, Monica in The Medium, and the title roles of Cendrillon, The Cunning Little Vixen, and L’enfant et les Sortilèges.
+Julia Bullock sang the title role of Purcell’s The Indian Queen at the Perm Opera House, The Bolshoi, and Teatro Real with Teodor Currentzis, and at English National Opera led by Laurence Cummings: the Peter Sellars production was captured and released commercially on DVD for Sony Classical.
+She has performed in South America as Pamina in Peter Brook’s award-winning A Magic Flute and her broad operatic repertoire also includes Le nozze di Figaro, The Medium, Cendrillon, The Cunning Little Vixen, and L’enfant et les Sortilèges.